waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
-query - you can specify the query to run as a parameter.
+  "query - you can specify the query to run as a parameter."
+]

 #### Options

+{
-- `--format`: choose the format of the response: text or json
-- `--schema`: use the schema given as the schema for the query. format: <db>.<schema>
+  "format": "choose the format of the response: text or json", "schema": "use the schema given as the schema for the query. format: \<db\>.\<schema\>" }

 #### Examples